Zscozer/BoostPoint/README.md

 ## Fine-tuning

 After pre-training the model, directly enter the finetune, enter the respective protocol, and load the checkpoints of the pre-trained model.

+## Note
+Due to web upload restrictions, our dataset and all checkpoints will be released after acceptance.